 I write because I don’t know what I think until I read what I say. — Flannery O’Connor

-On being Catholic…I am a revert to the Church.
-Late one night, I discovered a small book on Catholic prayer, in a box that had never been unpacked during our move to a new house.
-(Thanks, Saint John Paul II.)
-Why I was searching through that box, I don’t remember–but I found a treasure.
-The pages of the book were “light silent sound” (1 Kings 19:12) that called me home to the Church.
+On being Catholic–late one night, I discovered a small book on prayer, in a box that had never been unpacked during our move to a new house.
+Why I was searching through that box, I don’t exactly remember.
+But I found a treasure that helped me to recollect my childhood faith.
+The pages of the book were “light silent sound” (1 Kings 19:12) that called me home to the Church of my baptism.

-but sanctify Christ as Lord in your hearts.
-Always be ready to give an explanation to anyone who asks you for a reason for your hope, (1 Peter 3:15)
+“but sanctify Christ as Lord in your hearts.
+Always be ready to give an explanation to anyone who asks you for a reason for your hope” (1 Peter 3:15)

-This blog is dedicated to the Blessed Virgin Mary, the Theotokos, God bearer, who in her divine maternity reveals the beauty and fullness of motherhood, womanhood and friendship with God.
+This blog is dedicated to the Blessed Virgin Mary, the Theotokos, God-bearer, who in her divine maternity reveals the beauty and fullness of motherhood, womanhood, and friendship with God.
 I imagine that Mary approves of “brave girl” boots.